 Stage 2 Specialized Training

-Once the shelter dogs complete “basic training” and if they fit our programs criteria they graduate to the second phase where we take over and provide the highly specialized training required to serve as a PSD.
+Once the shelter dogs complete “basic training” and if they fit our programs criteria they are ready to graduate to the second phase where we provide the highly specialized training required to serve as a PSD.

 The shelter dog is then matched and adopted by a client that qualifies under the ADA for a PSD.
 Their potential psychiatric service dog in training begins the public access and task training specific to that individuals symptoms/diagnosis and needs.